Category Archives: Roman

 Gladiatorial Helmet from Hawkedon, Suffolk

 Another key object in the exhibition is the helmet from Hawkedon in Suffolk, one of the most important objects to be found in connection with the history of gladiators in Britain.
 Unlike the Colchester Vase, or any of the other objects depicting gladiatorial action discussed below, this was design to participate in the action, worn to protect the gladiator and give him the best chance of survival.
-The frontpiece is modern, added to give a complete impression of what the original item looked like.
-Analysis of the metal suggests that it was made on the continent and hints that both it and perhaps its owenr may have travelled to Britain for participation in the amphtheatre.
+The front-piece is modern, added to give a complete impression of what the original item looked like.
+Analysis of the metal suggests that it was made on the continent and hints that both it and perhaps its owner may have travelled to Britain for participation in the amphitheatre.

 Amongst many other discoveries during the excavations , the one that confirms that gladiatorial bouts undoubtedly took place in the Chester amphitheatre was a huge sandstone tethering stone, which tied animals and some human contestants alike to a central point to prevent them seeking refuge at the sidelines where they could not be viewed by the full circle of spectators (shown at the end of the post).
 This somewhat daunting object is on display in the exhibition.
 Although by far the crudest of the many lovely objects on view, it is the one that moves the exhibition from art-works to action, forcing the visitor to engage with the the very savage and bloody nature of the contests.
 It is one thing to look at a pretty scene on a vase or stone; it is quite another to be confronted with the block that physically chained the victim to its unavoidable fate.